humanmade/altis-cms/docs/post-cloner.md

 **`post_cloner_meta_patterns_to_remove: (array) $patterns Regex patterns to look for when cleaning meta keys.`**

-Allows overriding the regex patterns to look for when cleaning meta keys.
+Allows cleaning meta keys that match a regular expression.

 **`post_cloner_meta_data: (array) $post_meta All post meta to assign to the new post.`**